gregl83/cast-studio/README.md

 AI generated webcasting studio software for Windows.

 Vibe coded, only AI generated code, with Claude 4.0.
+Debugging with Gemini 2.5 Flash which involved rewrites.

 ## Purpose